oXygen Compare and Merge Tools

 and marked with a "not-equal" sign.

-By double-click on a line containing image files, a Compare Images dialog will be
+By double-clicking on a line that contains image files, a Compare Images dialog

-displayed.
-The dialog displays the images in both sides, scaled to fit the available
+box will be displayed.
+The dialog box displays the images in both sides, scaled to fit

 The supported image types are: GIF, JPG / JPEG, PNG, BMP.

 3-Way Directory Comparison and Merging Changes from Multiple Sources

 The Compare Directories Against a Base (3-way) tool allows you to